ineffably/vibe-space-shooter/memory-bank/activeSpec.md

 - /assets/audio/game-over.mp3
 - /assets/audio/ui-select.mp3

-All assets are loaded using a custom PIXI asset loader implementation and sound loading system.
+All assets are loaded using the SideQuest AssetManager with support for spritesheets and sound files.
 The following textures are used as visible game assets:

 | Purpose  | Texture | Status |